partiql/partiql-lang-kotlin/docs/dev/TEST_SCRIPT_SPEC.md

 ```

 When the Ion value paired with the `expected` field has a `result::` annotation, the test must be considered failed
-if the result of evaluating `sql` doesn't match `expected` exactly, as defined by \SqlName's data equality rules
+if the result of evaluating `sql` doesn't match `expected` exactly, as defined by PartiQL's data equality rules
-(section 6.0.2 of the \SqlName specification).
+(section 6.0.2 of the PartiQL specification).

-There is a 1:1 correlation between types of `\SqlName` and Ion with a single exception:  \SqlName
+There is a 1:1 correlation between types of `PartiQL` and Ion with a single exception:  PartiQL
 additionally defines a bag type--which differs from a list only in that the order of the items in the bag are undefined.
 The implications of this is that when two bags are compared, the order of the elements do not matter.
 More
 specifically: two bags are the equivalent if every element that appears `n` times in the first bag also appears `n`